 The special administration regime (2011) introduced the right of administrators to deduct fees involved in returning assets to a client from those assets, even if they are held in trust in nominee accounts.
 This applies in the event of a special administration although instances of special administration are rare.

-Regardless, we are required to hold sufficient funds in its own capital, in reserve, to allow the firm to be wound down with no such administrator fees and therefore we wouldn’t expect clients to face deductions from their assets in the event of our failure.
+Regardless, we are required to hold sufficient funds in our own capital, in reserve, to allow the firm to be wound down while covering these administrator fees and therefore we wouldn’t expect clients to face deductions from their assets in the event of our failure.

 We have a guide – 'the investor protection guide' – which explains protection in more detail.

-What processes does your platform insist on to ensure all communication between a firm and platform is secure?
+What processes do your platform insist on to ensure all communication between a firm and platform is secure?
 Does your platform offer a secure messaging service?

 We uses Jira messaging to ensure secure communication with firms.
 If an adviser firm wants to raise a query with us, they can do so by raising a Jira.
 Each firm has their own Jira 'project' and for each firm there’s a dedicated client relationship manager (CRM) who is responsible for managing the firm's workflow.